-Required items that do not count towards the five-page limit:
+Items that do not count towards the five-page limit:

 - References/Literature Cited - Itemized Project Budget and Justification (not to exceed one page, no specific format required.
-Please include expected in-kind support/contributions.) - Principal Investigator and Co-Investigator biosketches (not to exceed two pages each.)
+Please include expected in-kind support/contributions) - Principal Investigator and Co-Investigator biosketches (not to exceed two pages each) - Letters of Support (optional): Letters from collaborating community organizations are welcome and encouraged.
+Letters should speak to the role of the collaborator in the proposed project and past work with the applicant.
+Limit of two letters per application (one page each).